GamesProSeif/family-helper/README.md

 - If you have [Git](https://git-scm.com/) installed, simple go to a folder and type `git clone https://github.com/GamesProSeif/family-helper.git` in the terminal.
 - Else download the repository as a zip and unzip it.

-2. Open your terminal
-3. Navigate to the repository folder on your PC
-4. Type `npm install` to install all required dependencies.
+2. Open the file `setup.bat` to install the packages and start building the files.
-5. Type `npm start` to start the web server.
+3. Open the file `start.bat` to run the server.
 A link will be logged to the console to connect to the web server.
 If it fails to do so, type `ipconfig` in the terminal, and use your IPv4 address following the port number.
 EG `192.168.x.x:PORT`.

 > Default port is `80` which is a known port for web servers, that lets you connect to the server by just mentioning the ip (192.168.x.xx).